 Implementing NGSS with CCSS

 - Analysis: Have students conduct a structured inquiry experiment to collect data.
+The data should be organized in a data table and graphed.
 The important aspect of this step is to have students analyze their data to find trends.
 While this may seem counter intuitive to have students immediately start with a higher DOK level, this requires students to apply their prior knowledge and analytical skills.
 Do not include lab questions or the lab background as the goal is to get students to analyze their data.
 Answering questions and being correct is not the goal at this point, data analysis is.
 Trial and error is a major component to the scientific method.
 You may need to help students / groups with finding trends and relationships.
 Before finishing with data analysis, have students discuss their analysis in a small group and then as a class discussion.
 The teacher will collect the main ideas and maybe introduce new ones.
 Lastly, have all the students vote publicly on which ideas they think is correct.

 - Vocabulary: Now is the time you introduce both academic and scientific vocabulary.
 Using a graphic organizer, students write the word, synonym of the word, definition of the word, and a sentence using the word.
 To speed up the process, provide students with this graphic organizer with the vocabulary word filled in, sentence frame for the how the word is used, and an image for the word.
 This is a good spot to introduce the crosscutting concept to your students.